 If you live in Europe you find Nuface on this link (Cultbeauty) with 10 % off your first order.

 These links include Nuface money-back-guarantee.
 This means you can try the device for 60 days risk-free.

 In short, here is my experience of the ZIIP vs Nuface.

-- Nuface was my first microcurrent device, and I love it big time.
-But after I started to use my ZIIP more often I do feel it is a bit more powerful in results.
+- Nuface was my first microcurrent device, and I used to love it big time.
+But after I started using my ZIIP more often I do feel it is more powerful in results.
 And it does a lot more than the Nuface can achieve.

 - Nuface has one program with one set of waveforms.
 Which targets the muscles (for lifting and sculpting).
 And it goes up to 335 microamps.